Ottermad/ottermad.github.io/_posts/2021-12-24-Deutsch-Algorithm.md

 $$=\frac{1}{4}\sum_{y=00}^{11}\sum_{x=00}^{11}(-1)^{f(x)}(-1)^{x\cdot y}\ket{y}$$

 ## Making a measurement
-In Quantum Mechanics, when we make a measurement, the probability of getting a result, is the magnitude squared of the coefficient of that state.
+In Quantum Mechanics, when we make a measurement, the probability of getting a result is the magnitude squared of the coefficient of that state.

 If we measure our 2 qubits the probability of getting 00 is the magnitude squared of our $$y=\ket{00}$$ component.
 This is: